 While I enjoyed the study of nuclear reactors and their safety systems, the work in a purely practical engineering sphere did not appeal to me sufficiently.
 Going back to my childhood experience with the Chernobyl soldier, I grew to realize that modeling and visualization of the effects of radiation on humans would be the right path for me.
-In addition to the settings of nuclear disasters and normal nuclear power station operation, I became interested in studying the effects of radiation on humans during radiotherapy, medical imaging, and space exploration as well.
+I became fascinated by radiation therapy as I learned that it used radiation to save people’s lives by destroying their cancer cells.
+I also became interested in programming as a tool to efficiently analyze data and conduct various research without involving physical human bodies and radiation.

 The experience of living alone in a foreign country and studying in a foreign language has been new and challenging for me, especially during the first two years.
-However, I found American education to be interesting and very different from Russian.
+However, I found American education interesting and very different from Russian.
 I was surprised by how much freedom students had in selecting projects for their classes as well as in selecting classes themselves.
-I was fascinated by the number of resources for students' personal and professional growth, the quality of technologies and the beauty of the university facilities.
+I was fascinated by the number of resources for student personal and professional growth, the quality of technologies and the beauty of school facilities.

 At UCF, I took classes at the Department of Modeling and Simulation, Statistics and Computer Science.
-I enjoyed the labs and individual class projects (see Individual Class Projects section for details on some of my works) which equipped me with a better understanding of today's technological advances and tools that I could use in my own research.
-Thus, I learned about the power of programming and started to write codes in Python, R and SAS as well as to create simulations in AnyLogic.
-I developed data preparation, data mining and statistical analysis skills; studied the concepts of data storytelling and learned to create effective data visualizations.
+I enjoyed the labs and individual class projects (see Individual Class Projects section for details on some of them) which equipped me with a better understanding of today's technological advances and tools that I could use in my research.
+Thus, I learned programming, data mining, statistical analysis, data visualization, and data storytelling.

 From Fall 2019 to Summer 2022, I did an internship at Orlando Health Cancer Institute where I worked on modeling and visualization of the effects of radiation therapy on brain tumors (see Research section for details).